 For parents and students wishing to apply for entry to Normanhurst Boys there will be two Information Mornings held to assist current Year 5 students and their parents in making decisions about high school options.
 The dates and times will be advertised on the front page of this website, up to four weeks prior to the date.

-Entry of all students into Year 7 is managed by the High Performing Students Unit of the Department of Education and Communities.
+Entry of all students into Year 7 is managed by the High Performing Students Unit of the Department of Education.

 Offers and placement on the reserve lists are made on a hierarchical basis using the results of the selective schools examination and input from a selection committee.
 The committee consists of an officer from the High Performing Students Unit, the School Education Area Director (or nominee), the Principal and a parent representative.
 The committee reviews areas such as illness/misadventure, NESB, ATSI, overseas applications and other information relevant to a student’s application and makes a determination as to where placement on the list is to occur.